Institutional Accessibility Program Mobilization

 • Training actively deployed across departments

-• Vendor remediation strategy established
+• Vendor remediation and review strategy established

 Outcome